 What does it mean to be a T-shaped Project Manager?

 An extreme example could be Jeff Sutherland.
-Jeff co-founded the Scrum framework, has specialised in it for over 30 years and has written several books on the topic.
-He still has a working knowledge of other Project Management skills, though.
+Jeff co-founded the Scrum framework, has specialized in it for over 30 years and has written several books on the topic.
+He still has a working knowledge of other project management skills, though.

-Instead, another approach is to consider Project Management the deep skill set.
-In this scenario, a T-shaped Project Manager specialises in running complex projects.
+Instead, another approach is to consider project management the deep skill set.
+In this scenario, a T-shaped project manager specializes in running complex projects.

 So what is the broad skill set?
 Well, it depends.

 Take my industry as an example: the digital sector, where we build complex websites and online portals.
-Our teams specialise in User Experience, Creative Design, Technical, Systems, and Commercial skills.
+Our teams specialize in User Experience, Creative Design, Technical, Systems, and Commercial skills.

 The Digital Project Managers who thrive best in this industry are the ones who can relate to each skill.

-So a T-shaped Project Manager is someone with a working knowledge of their teams’ skills.
-They don’t specialise like their colleagues but do have an understanding of the concepts and best practices.
+So a T-shaped project manager is someone with a working knowledge of their teams’ skills.
+They don’t specialize like their colleagues but do have an understanding of the concepts and best practices.

 Why are T-Shaped Project Managers vital?

-Project teams also often favour T-shaped Project Managers.
+Project teams also often favor T-shaped project managers.
 Why?
 They like working through problems with people who talk their language.
-Project Managers can often act as a mediator between specialists with strong opinions too.
+Project managers can often act as a mediator between specialists with strong opinions too.

 Where are T-Shaped Project Managers most effective?

-T-shaped Project Managers are capable of being dropped into different size organisations and thriving, when their skill set is well suited.
-However, smaller organisations suit them exceptionally well.
+T-shaped project managers are capable of being dropped into different size organizations and thriving, when their skill set is well suited.
+However, smaller organizations suit them exceptionally well.

 Why?
 The smaller the company, the more “hats” an individual needs to wear.

-As an organisation grows, it can hire to replace parts of the role of others.
+As an organization grows, it can hire to replace parts of the role of others.

-I-shaped Project Managers are often quickly overwhelmed by the scale of their responsibilities at smaller, and specialised, companies.
+I-shaped project managers are often quickly overwhelmed by the scale of their responsibilities at smaller, and specialized, companies.